-Chalking an ID card such as a driver's license is popular in some areas, especially New York State from what we have read.
-Chalking typically refers to using colored pencils to alter the birth date on the ID card, typically this is done to appear older to get into a club, bar, buy alcohol, etc.
+Answer: Chalking an ID card such as a driver's license is popular in some areas, especially New York State from what we have read.
+Chalking typically refers to using colored pencils to alter the birth date on the ID card.
+This is typically done to appear older to get into a club, bar, buy alcohol, etc.

 No licensee shall voluntarily permit any other person to use his license, nor shall any person at any time possess or use any forged, fictitious or illegally obtained license, or use any license belonging to another person.